freyfyliu/freyfyliu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Astronomy at the [Institute for Astronomy](https://ifa.roe.ac.uk/), [University of Edinburgh](https://www.ed.ac.uk/), [Royal Observatory of Edinburgh](https://www.roe.ac.uk/).
+I am a PhD student in Astronomy at the [Institute for Astronomy](https://ifa.roe.ac.uk/), [University of Edinburgh](https://www.ed.ac.uk/), [Royal Observatory of Edinburgh](https://www.roe.ac.uk/) funded by the [Mary Brück](https://en.wikipedia.org/wiki/Mary_Br%C3%BCck) scholarship.
-My PhD study is under the supervision of Prof. [James Dunlop](https://www.roe.ac.uk/~jsd/), Prof. [Ross McLure](https://www.roe.ac.uk/~rjm/Ross_McLures_Webpage/Welcome.html), and Dr. [Derek McLeod](https://www.roe.ac.uk/ifa/people/mcleod.html) and funded by the [Mary Brück](https://en.wikipedia.org/wiki/Mary_Br%C3%BCck) scholarship.
+I conduct my research on observational extragalactic astronomy working with Prof. [James Dunlop](https://www.roe.ac.uk/~jsd/), Prof. [Ross McLure](https://www.roe.ac.uk/~rjm/Ross_McLures_Webpage/Welcome.html), and Dr. [Derek McLeod](https://www.roe.ac.uk/ifa/people/mcleod.html).
 Before PhD study, I obtained Master in Astrophysics from the National Astronomical Observatory of China ([NAOC](https://english.nao.cas.cn/)) and Bachelor in Astronomy from Nanjing University ([NJU](https://astronomy.nju.edu.cn/EN/index.html)).

 Research interests
 ======
-My research focuses on extragalactic physics, with emphasis on star formation in high-redshift galaxies and evolution of supermassive black holes.
-I use various observational data from UV/optical to far-infrared/mm to detect them at different ages of the Universe, from the nearby universe to the Epoch of Reionization.
-Specifically, I have been working on the following two topics after entering my PhD program.
+While I have a broad interest in extragalactic astronomy, I am particularly interested in star formation in the high-redshift Universe and evolution of supermassive black holes.
+I use various observational data from UV/optical to far-infrared/mm to observe galaxies at different cosmic times, from the local Universe to the Epoch of Reionization.
+I am currently working on the following two topics after entering my PhD program.

 Dust-obscured star formation in the young Universe revealed by combining JWST PRIMER and ALMA
 ------